stirlab/freeswitch-kickstart/INSTALL.md

 #### Working with the Vagrant FreeSWITCH checkout

-The setup script clones a git repository for FreeSWITCH to the host machine, in the directory specified by the <code>FREESWITCH_GIT_DIR</code> setting in settings.sh (<code>${HOME}/git/freeswitch</code> by default).
+The setup script clones a git repository for FreeSWITCH to the host machine, in the directory specified by the <code>FREESWITCH_GIT_DIR</code> setting in <code>settings.sh</code> (<code>${HOME}/git/freeswitch</code> by default).
 This directory is sync'd with the VM, which allows editing files directly from the checkout.
 Once the initial setup of the source code repository is done, you have full control over what branch/tag/commit to rebuild FreeSWITCH from *(default is to build from latest master)*.

 The following directories will probably be of the most interest:
+ * <code>src</code>: The source code for FreeSWITCH.
  * <code>html5/verto/verto_communicator/src</code>: The source code for Verto Communicator.

 #### Working with the Vagrant VM
  * The virtual machine can be started, stopped, and restarted from the host using the <code>vagrant/manage-vm.sh</code> script.
 Run without arguments for usage.
  * The following scripts are available to be run while SSH'd into the VM:
    * <code>start-conference.sh</code>: Starts a development web server for Verto Communicator.
-The server will watch all files in the Verto Communicator package, and rebuild client-side assets on any changes. *NOTE: At this time, the grunt development server doesn't recognize the installed SSL certificates, so you'll most likely need to trust them manually.*
+The server will watch all files in the Verto Communicator package, and rebuild client-side assets on any changes.
    * <code>rebuild-freeswitch.sh</code>: If the source code for FreeSWITCH is updated in your local checkout (most likely by a merge from upstream), this script can be used to rebuild FreeSWITCH.
    * <code>rebuild-conference.sh</code>: If the source code for Verto Communicator is updated such that its dependencies change, this script can be used to rebuild the dependencies.